Chasing Truth: Chapter 3

 “Just curious.
 I recognize just about every face except for his.”

 “That’s funny.
-The only face he seems to see is yours,” Rylee pointed out beaming.
+The only face he seems to see is yours,” Leilani pointed out beaming.

 Mari rolled her eyes but hints of red stained her cheeks.
 She drained the rest of her punch and tossed the cup into the trash.
-No sooner than it left her hand, she was swept up in yet another dance and the new guy turned native was forgotten.
+No sooner than it left her hand, she was swept up in yet another dance and the new resident was forgotten.

 Several dances, races, toasts, and hugs later, people slowly began trickling from the Drake estate and Mari walked up to the house sandwiched between Raoul and Allison.